NatWest Group: Commercial and Institutional

-This segment, commonly referred to as the investment banking arm of NatWest Group, provides investment banking services and integrated financial solutions to major corporations and financial institutions around the world.
+NatWest Markets is the investment banking arm of NatWest Group.
+It provides integrated financial solutions to major corporations and financial institutions around the world.
 NWMs areas of strength are debt financing, risk management, and investment and advisory services.
 NatWest Markets Securities is a key subsidiary, operating in the United States.

-The CEO of this franchise is Robert Begbie appointed in June 2020.
+The Royal Bank of Scotland International, trading as NatWest International, RBS International, Coutts Crown Dependencies and Isle of Man Bank, is the offshore banking arm of NatWest Group.
+It provides a range of services to personal, business, commercial, corporate and financial intermediary customers from its base in the Channel Islands.

 Support functions

 The group is supported by a number of functions and services departments – procurement, technology, payments, anti-money laundering, property, etc. – and support and control functions: the areas which provide core services across the bank – human resources, corporate governance, internal audit, legal, risk, etc.